danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ### Locking Antipattern: Atomics

-Firstly, Linux atomics have two annoying properties just two start:
+Firstly, Linux atomics have two annoying properties just to start:

 * Unlike e.g. C++ atomics in userspace they are unordered or weakly ordered by default in a lot of cases.
 A lot of people are surprised by that, and then